mzxj/Dory/README.md

             - **Cell_ID**: The ID for the cell.
             - **Cell_Type**: The cell-type label or classification assigned to the corresponding cell.

-- `-i $inputCoordFile`: (*Required*).
+- `-i $InputCoordFile`: (*Required*).
 File containing 3D coordinates of genomic regions for all cells.
-- `-l $labelFile`: (*Optional*) File with cell-type labels or classifications for cells.
+- `-l $LabelFile`: (*Optional*) File with cell-type labels or classifications for cells.
 Required if cell-type labels or classifications are not included in the input 3D coordinate file.
-- `-n $labelcolname`: (*Optional*).
+- `-n $LabelColname`: (*Optional*).
 The column name for the cell-type label or classification.
 Defaults to "Cell_Type" if not specified.
-- `-o $outputPath`: (*Optional*).
+- `-o $OutputPath`: (*Optional*).
 Output directory path.
 Defaults to the current directory "./" if not specified.
-- `-c $chrnum`: (*Optional*).
+- `-c $ChrNum`: (*Optional*).
 Number of traced chromosomes ["one" or "more"].
 Required if using "Region_ID" instead of "Chrom, Chrom_Start Chrom_End" in the input 3D coordinate file.
 Optional otherwise.

 ## Output